 Married couples share their assets when they separate but this is not the case when unmarried couples separate.
 Ownership will determine how property and belongings are divided on separation.
 If one party owned something before cohabiting, that person will still own it after separation.
 If the house was owned by one partner and the other moved in later, the property will still belong to its original owner even if the couple have lived in it as a family home for many years and the non-owner may have no financial interest.
 However, the other may still have some kind of interest in the property.

 If a couple decide to buy a property together, however, and that property is owned in joint names, the property will legally belong to them both and should be divided between them if the relationship ends.

 There are a number of pitfalls that couples should be aware of and certain steps that should be taken to ensure one party doesn’t miss out on a proportion of their share.

-At Harrogate Family Law we offer legal advice to couples who are thinking of living together to advise on the issues they need to consider.
+At Harrogate Family Law we offer legal advice to couples who are thinking of living together.
 We can also draw up a cohabitation agreement which is a contract that registers the intentions of both parties in relation to how their property will be shared if they split up.
 Things that are often discussed when drawing up such agreement might include purchase price, mortgage payments, contributions to bills, upkeep, loans or gifts from family members who are helping out with the purchase and how to register ownership of the property.